erikvandeursen/erikvandeursen.github.io/src/content/post/component-testing-jsx-components.md

 # Mock Dependencies

 If your component relies on external dependencies or services, use mocking to isolate the component during testing.
 This ensures that tests remain focused on the component's behavior without interference from external factors.
 If your component depends on external resources such as APIs or libraries, use mocking to isolate the component and test it in isolation.
-Mocking allows you to control the behavior of dependencies and focus on testing the component itself.

 # Test Render Output